|

 mature throughout any given number.
 Very relaxed, laid-back rhythm section--cool

+even when up-tempo.
 The piano is a revelation.
 There is an obvious McCoy Tyner influence--although

 that is not meant as denigration.
 Tyner is a good guy to sound like.
 In fact,